jonyonson/jonathantaylor.io/content/blog/string-to-numbers/index.md

 date: '2019-12-01'
 ---

 There are several ways to convert a string to a number in JavaScript.
-Let's examine some of the caveats that come along with a few of these solutions.
+Let's examine some of these solutions and some of their caveats.

 ## The Number object